Xi Jinping congratulates Salvadoran president on his re-election - ExBulletin

 Xi Jinping congratulates Salvadoran president on his re-election

-In his letter, the Asian leader noted that in recent years, bilateral relations have developed comprehensively and rapidly, while practical cooperation has yielded fruitful results with tangible benefits for the people of the two countries.
+In his letter, the Asian president stressed that in recent years, bilateral relations have developed comprehensively and rapidly, while practical cooperation has yielded fruitful results with tangible benefits for the people of the two countries.

-According to him, the above demonstrates that the establishment of diplomatic relations between Beijing and San Salvador is of fundamental and long-term interest for both parties.
+According to him, the establishment of diplomatic relations between Beijing and San Salvador is in the fundamental and long-term interests of both parties.

 “I highly appreciate President Bukele's firm adherence to the one-China principle and the great importance he attaches to the development of relations between China and El Salvador,” Xi wrote.

-The president also expressed his willingness to work with the recently re-elected Central American leader to strengthen strategic direction, deepen cooperation in various areas and take ties to a new level.
+The leader also expressed his willingness to work with the newly re-elected Central American president to strengthen strategic direction, deepen cooperation in various areas and push ties to a new level.

 China and El Salvador established diplomatic relations in August 2018, after that country severed ties with Taiwan.

-During Bukele's state visit to the Asian giant in 2019, the two heads of state agreed on non-refundable cooperation projects in El Salvador such as the construction of the national stadium, the national library and the Lake Ilopango water treatment plant.
+During Bukele's state visit to China in 2019, the two presidents agreed on non-refundable cooperation projects in El Salvador, such as the construction of the national stadium, the national library and the water station. water purification of Lake Ilopango.

-According to official data, the volume of trade between the two countries until November 2023 recorded a growth of 30 percent compared to 2018.
+According to official data, the volume of trade between the two countries until November 2023 recorded a growth of 30% compared to 2018.

-Currently, the two sides are negotiating a free trade agreement and several Chinese companies have a strong presence in the Central American country, including Huawei.
+The two sides are currently negotiating a free trade agreement and several Chinese companies have a strong presence in the Central American country, including Huawei.

 |